loctempt/blog_of_xiyuejiang/about.md

 ### loctempt

-Is a student living in CS city, China.
+Is a student majoring in CS and living in CS city, China.

 this is one of his favorite pictures (hope you like it ;-)   ):